French craft beer and regional food pairing on a table.

 • Medium to dark beers (Amber, Brune): Serve these a bit warmer, closer to cellar temperature—50–55°F (10–13°C).

-• If you’re unsure, just give the bottle a couple of minutes out of the fridge before pouring.
+• If you’re unsure, just let the bottle sit out of the fridge for a couple of minutes before pouring.

 The International Vibe of French Craft Beer Establishments